 Carol loved the beach at Cottages by the Sea and regularly brought the children from the orphanage down to swim where the water was calm and the beach was clean for the children to play.
 Of course, Tom would come out to see them when they were there.

 During their first year of marriage, Tom and Carol moved to the states, first to Minnesota and then to Florida to raise their 4 children, Patricia, Thomas Matthew, Ruth and Paul.
 The family visited St. Croix regularly during their years away from the island.
-In 2001, Tom, Carol and son, Paul, moved back to St. Croix to run the Cottages, with the occasional help from the other children, Patti, Matt and Ruth.
+In 2001, Tom, Carol and son, Paul, moved back to St. Croix to run the Cottages.
 Unfortunately, Carol passed away in January of 2012 after a 7 year battle with Alzheimer’s Disease.
 We were able to keep Carol on the property and care for her during her final years.
 Without the love and companionship of the love of his life, Carol, and after an 11 year battle with Parkinson’s Disease, Tom passed away 14 months later on March 15, 2013.
 Both of our parents are buried at Kings Hill, mid-island, off of Centerline Road, but their spirit and influence lives on at Cottages by the Sea where they are fondly remembered.

 2017 brought terrible destruction to the Caribbean with two Category 5 hurricanes, Irma and Maria, both affecting St Croix, St Thomas and St John.
 The intense eye of Maria passed over our Cottages and Frederiksted on September 19, causing widespread damage and devastation island wide.
 We were blessed to have only received minimal damage to the structures of our buildings, and after months of cleaning up our property, fixing the damage to the cottages, and waiting patiently for mother nature to return all of the sand to our beach that blew away in the storm, we put the past behind us and pressed forward with a new sense of love, community and endurance.